adarhef/NowPlaying/README.md

 In order to run the widget in Chrome it's necessary to serve the html from a server.
 I bundled an Apache and Python servers, that can be run with `start_now_playing.bat` and `start_now_playing_python.bat` respectively.
 Pick whatever works, Apache works a bit better though.
 This will allow you to run the widget from `http://localhost:8000` in Chrome and mess with anything you like.

-Anyway, pull requests are more than welcome to address any issue you see and expand on this project further.
+Pull requests are more than welcome to address any issue you see and expand on this project further.
+It'd be best to discuss your ideas in an Issue first though.

 ## Donations